guivandm/solver/README.md

 Katamino solver
 More info in the files

-full file is still running.
-At the moment of writing (30 october 22) it took 2 weeks...
+It took 100 days to run the full katamino version (full.py). final output.txt only shows taken time, full solutions.txt shows the result of full.py

-The code uses one thread only.
-I'm running with PyPy on Celeron N2830, 8gb RAM.
+The code is one thread only.
+I used PyPy on Celeron N2830, 8gb RAM.